orhun/tuitar/README.md

 ---

-**Tuitar** is a terminal-based guitar training tool that also runs standalone on your desk.
+**Tuitar** is a terminal-based guitar training tool that also runs standalone on ESP32 hardware.

-It currently supports real-time visualization of:
+It offers real-time visualizations, including:

-- **Pitch** – Perfect for tuning and identifying notes.
+- **Pitch**: Perfect for tuning and identifying notes.
-- **Waveform, frequency & gain** – Watch the sound as it moves.
+- **Waveform, frequency & gain**: Watch the sound as it moves.
-- **Fretboard** – See detected notes mapped directly onto the guitar neck for instant feedback.
+- **Fretboard**: See detected notes mapped directly onto the guitar neck for instant feedback.

-Also runs standalone on ESP32 hardware.
+Fretboard practice modes:

+1. Live mode: Show the currently played note.
+2. Scale mode: Display all notes in a selected scale.

+Fretboard game modes where you can test your skills:

+1. Random mode: Show a random note on the fretboard.
+2. Song mode: Display a song's notes on the fretboard.

 > [!NOTE]
 > Building all of this [on livestream](https://www.youtube.com/@orhundev/streams).

-> [!WARNING]
-> This is a work in progress.

 ## Demo